 The adult birds remain around the St George's area throughout the year, but are most evident from January through to the end of the breeding season.
 Visits to the webcam can be rewarding at any time, though the months of March-June are when the breeding activity takes place and views are more or less guaranteed.

-If you would like to know more about the birds as the season progresses, have a look at the Sheffield Peregrines blog, which is run in conjunction with the Sheffield Bird Study Group
+If you would like to know more about the birds throughout the year, have a look at the Sheffield Peregrines blog, which is run in conjunction with the Sheffield Bird Study Group

 BBC Tweet of the day - The Peregrine